dalelane/extract-relationships/README.md

     // Defaults to true if not provided includeScores : true,

+    // if true, unique IDs will be included with objects returned
+    //  in the response
+    includeIds : false,

     // Language & corpus profile to use to process text
     //   'ie-en-news' is based on English news sources